peteroupc/peteroupc.github.io/random.md

 ## Seedable Random Generators

-In addition, some applications generate results based on apparently-random principles, starting from a known initial state.
+In addition, some applications generate results based on apparently-random principles, starting from a known initial state, or "seed".
 One notable example is a "code", or password, for generating a particular game level in some role-playing games.

 Functions for seeding random number algorithms are not included, because applications that require seeding usually care about reproducible results.
 Such applications often need to keep not only the RNG algorithm stable, but also any algorithm that uses that RNG algorithm (such as a game level generator), especially if it publishes seeds (for example, game level passwords).
 Moreover, which RNG algorithm to use for such purpose depends on the application.
 (Such an algorithm will necessarily be a DRNG.)
 But here are some recommendations:

--  Any DRNG algorithm selected for producing reproducible results should meet at least the quality and predictability requirements of a statistical-random implementation, and should be reasonably fast.
+-  Any DRNG algorithm selected for producing reproducible results should meet or exceed the quality requirements of a statistical-random implementation, and should be reasonably fast.
 -  The DRNG's _seed length_ should be 64 bits or greater.
 -  Any seed passed to the DRNG should be at least the same size as the DRNG's seed length.